Defenses to and Exemptions from Superfund Liability

 State and local governments are not liable for costs resulting from an emergency response to a hazardous substance release or threatened release (unless gross negligence or intentional misconduct is involved).

-In addition, if a state or local government "involuntarily" acquires a Superfund site or other contaminated property, it may be protected from liability (provided it did not cause or contribute to the contamination).
-More information on state and local government acquisition of contaminated property is available from the Brownfields and Land Revitalization topic.
+In addition, if a state or local government acquires a Superfund site or other contaminated property using one of the acquisition methods listed in CERCLA § 101(20)(D), it may be protected from liability provided it did not cause or contribute to the contamination.
+More information on state and local government acquisition of contaminated property is available from the Addressing Liability Concerns to Support Cleanup and Reuse of Contaminated Lands webpage.